gorgonapps/gorgonapps.github.io/curated-files/_README.md

-# Curated Project: Gorgon game files
+# Project: Gorgon curated game files

 Files in this directory are modified copies of original files available at [this link](https://cdn.projectgorgon.com/).
 The original content of these files is Copyright 2023 Elder Game, LLC.